 - Innovating new methods to connect with voters and elected officials, respecting our new reality of social distance

-Clean Water Action’s offices are currently closed, and staff are working from home.
-As such, these internships will start remotely, and may or may not continue as remote work throughout the summer.
-So, while our office is in Baltimore City, we are interested in working with interns located anywhere in the state of Maryland, and would support them in working and receiving educational opportunities remotely.
+These internships will be conducted remotely; so, while our office is in Baltimore City, we are interested in working with interns located anywhere in the state of Maryland.
 Schedules are flexible, with a goal of 10-20 hours per week.

 These internships are unpaid; however, we will work with interested interns to make sure they can receive school credit for their internship if that is available to them.